 3. Choose the right bait for your trap.

 Black rats are vegetarians.
-Brown rats are omnivorous, eating both plant foods and meat, the BBC describes its habitat and distribution.
+Brown rats are omnivorous, eating both plant foods and meat, the ADW describes its habitat and distribution.
 If you are getting rid of black rats coming in from trees and off the roof, peanut butter is a good bait.
 If you are getting rid of brown rats coming up from the sewer or in from the garbage, cheese is a good bait.
 Rats also like foods that have natural aromas, such as nuts, shrimp, stinky cheese, pieces of chocolate bars, and even beer.

 4. Leave baited traps out for several days before setting them.